CalNisson/pokemon-map-tracker/README.md

 ## Tips and tools to make your own map
 There is a debug mode and a specification of the map files available in the [following site](readme/make-your-own-map.md).

-So each map takes less time to load the images are compressed using [PNGGauntlet](https://pnggauntlet.com/) for Windows ([trimage](https://trimage.org/) seems a good alternative for Mac & Linux).